keldonia/bTime/readme.md

 ## Coming Features

+1. Remove moment dependendency
-1. Convert back from bTimes to moment appointments
+1. Convert back from bTimes to appointments
 1. Allow for the conversion of multiple appointments in one go
 1. Number only mode (don't store as strings), optional parameter
-1. Remove moment dependendency
+1. Throw Exceptions for cleaning stack tracing & surround with catches
+1. Add an example use case

 ## Assumptions